maximilianh/crisporWebsite/README.md

 The four |-split values for the --desc option are: internalDatabaseName, scienticName, commonOrDisplayName, VersionOfAssembly

 Make sure that internalDatabaseName does not include special characters, spaces etc.

+# Thanks!
+* Jean-Paul Concordet for numerous ideas on the user interface
+* Alberto Stolfi for the finding the N-SNP-bug
+* Mark Diekhans for patching twoBitToFa and making it 100 times faster

 # Licenses

 Included software: